silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/09_Security/00_Member.md

 ## Overloading getCMSFields()

 If you overload the built-in public function getCMSFields(), then you can change the form that is used to view & edit member details in the newsletter system.
-This function returns a [api:FieldList] object.
+This function returns a [api:SilverStripe\Forms\FieldList] object.
 You should generally start by calling parent::getCMSFields() and manipulate the [api:FieldList] from there.

 	:::php